ZiadAhmed-main/GetHub/readme.md

 ### Installation
-* Clone the repository: git clone https://github.com/your-username/github-clone.git
+* Clone the repository: git clone https://github.com/your-username/GetHub.git
-* Navigate to the project directory: cd github-clone
+* Navigate to the project directory: cd GetHub
 * Open the index.html file in your preferred web browser.
 ### Usage
 On the homepage, enter the name of a GitHub repository or user in the search bar.